asadalibest1/asadalibest1/README.md

 <a href="https://www.instagram.com/asadali48245/" target="blank"><img align="left" src="icons/instagram.svg" alt="asad ali" width="22px" /></a>
 <br />

->*I am passionate all the way with MERN Stack Development since last 3 years, familiar with Blockchain and its integration, Backend development, leveraging cloud computing for scalability and deployment.
+>*I have been passionate all the way with MERN Stack Development for the last 4+ years, familiar with Blockchain, AI and its integration, Backend development, leveraging cloud computing for scalability and deployment.
 I have the skills to build fully functional, responsive applications tailored to user requirements using React, React Native, and other modern web technologies.
 I'm a quick learner with a perfect analytical mindset, Challenges are always accepted, always working on my programming strengths and finding more good strategies.
 I am highly enthusiastic and always ready to learn new skills with the contemporary needs of IT industries.*

 ### I have...<br />

-* 🥉 3+ years of experience React JS, React Native & Node JS Development.
+* 🥉 4+ years of experience in MERN Stack Web Development.

 * 🏆 Develop web and mobile app base products according to the client briefs and modify designs to meet changes in client specifications.